Sora-3e8/romopad-driver/readme.md

 - For this reason it's highly recommended for wm manager sessions, to start the service using the wm itself
 - Example Hyprland: `exec-once = systemctl --user start romopad.service`

-- The indicator now depends on the Xorg due to Tkinter being dependent, currently there're plans to replace it with Gtk4 however that's still a bit far, but it will be needed to be done as Xorg is being phased out
+- The indicator now depends on the Xorg due to Tkinter being dependent, currently there're plans to replace it with Gtk4. however that's still a bit far, but it will be needed to be done as Xorg is being phased out.
-- This may affect users on Niri which does not directly use XWayland, but the xwayland-satellite
+- This may affect users on Niri which does not directly use XWayland, but the xwayland-satellite.

 ## 🔧 Configuration